microsoft/MTC_IOT_WALL/README.md

 EFLOW (Edge for Linux on Windows) let's you run Auzure IoT Edge in a Linux container on Windows.

+> Please note that you may have a number of prompts during the installation process that will have to agree to the Microsoft EULA.

 1. In an elevated PowerShell session, run each of the following commands to download IoT Edge for Linux on Windows.

     ```